XiaoZheng2003/BIT-C/README_en.md

-In this repository, there are correct codes of **C Language programming** exercise.
+In this repository, there are correct codes of **BIT C Language programming** exercise.

 **Lexue**：https://lexue.bit.edu.cn/course/view.php?id=10259